 - 4.1 Well-kept records are essential to good child protection practice.
 All staff are clear about the need to record and report concerns about a child or children within the school.
-Records of concerns are written down, signed and dated and passed immediately to a Designated Safeguarding Lead.
-The Designated Safeguarding Lead is responsible for such records on CPOMS and for deciding at what point these records should be passed over to other agencies. - 4.2 Records relating to actual or alleged abuse or neglect are stored apart from normal student or staff records.
+Records of concerns are written down, signed and dated and passed immediately to a Designated Safeguarding Lead (or a Deputy).
+The Designated Safeguarding Lead is responsible for such records on CPOMS and for deciding at what point these records should be shared over to other agencies (in accordance with the Data Protection Act 2018 and GDPR principles). - 4.2 Records relating to actual or alleged abuse or neglect are stored apart from normal student or staff records.
 Normal records sometimes have markers to show that there is sensitive material stored elsewhere.
-This is to protect individuals from accidental access to sensitive material by those who do not need to know. - 4.3 Child protection records are stored securely, with access confined to specific staff, e.g. Designated Safeguarding Leads and the Headteacher. - 4.4 Child protection records are reviewed regularly to check whether any action or updating is needed.
+This is to protect individuals from accidental access to sensitive material by those who do not need to know. - 4.3 Child protection records are stored securely, with access confined to specific staff, e.g. Designated Safeguarding Leads (and relevant deputies) and the Headteacher. - 4.4 Child protection records are reviewed regularly to check whether any action or updating is needed.
 This includes monitoring patterns of complaints or concerns about any individuals and ensuring these are acted upon.
-A case file chronology, summarizing case activity, helps to enable effective monitoring.
-Any actions taken are clearly indicated. - 4.5 When children transfer school their safeguarding records are also transferred.
+A case file chronology, summarizing case activity and significant events in the child's life, helps to enable effective monitoring.
+Any actions taken are clearly indicated.

+4.5 When children transfer school their safeguarding records are also transferred.
 Safeguarding records will be transferred separately from other records and best practice is to pass these directly to a Designated Safeguarding Lead in the receiving school or Sixth Form / Further Education College, with any necessary discussion or explanation and to obtain a signed and dated record of the transfer.
 Where a child needs specific ongoing support, relevant information will be transferred prior to the child arriving at their new school.
 In the event of a child moving out of area and a physical handover not being possible then the most secure method should be found to send the confidential records to a named Designated Safeguarding Lead and a photocopy kept.
 Files requested by other agencies e.g. Police should be copied.